MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/compatibility-user-accounts-end-dollar-sign.md

 This article describes the potential compatibility issues in using domain user accounts ending with the dollar sign ($) as a service account.

-_Original product version:_ &nbsp;Windows Server 2012 R2, Windows 7 Service Pack 1
+_Original product version:_ &nbsp; Windows Server 2012 R2, Windows 7 Service Pack 1
-_Original KB number:_ &nbsp;2666116
+_Original KB number:_ &nbsp; 2666116

 ## Summary